interseroh/demo-gwt-springboot/README.md

 #### Resource

-All the themes for GWTBootstrap3 should stay in this package.
+All the themes for GWTBootstrap3 and general Bootstrap themes like Bootswatch should stay in this package.

 ## Run the WebApp